Revanth-kaki/Portfolio/README.md

 ## Contributing

-Contributions to improve and enhance the portfolio website are always welcome!
-If you find any bugs, have suggestions, or want to add new features, please feel free to submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).
+Feel free to contact Me on any socials of Mine.
 ---

-Thank you for visiting this repository and checking out the Jacob Aiden Portfolio Website!
+Thank you for visiting this repository and checking out my Portfolio Website!
 I hope you enjoy exploring the projects and skills showcased here.
-Feel free to use this project as a reference to showcase your web development skills.
-Happy coding!